 For this Cajun pasta recipe, we’re using cashew cream in place of the traditional cream sauce, along with hearty shiitake mushrooms tossed in Cajun seasoning to replace the meat.
 Between the mushrooms and the cashews this dish offers a good deal of protein, but I like to use whole grain pasta to bump it up a little more.

 If you don’t have Cajun seasoning on hand I listed an easy DIY version in the notes.
 It calls for common pantry ingredients and is super simple to make.
-There’s a good chance that once you try it you may never buy Cajun seasoning again.Print
+There’s a good chance that once you try it you may never buy Cajun seasoning again.Print this recipe

 *Place cashews in a bowl and cover with water by a few inches.
 Soak for at least 6 hours or up to overnight.
 For a faster option, bring a pot of water to a boil, remove from heat and add the cashews.
 Soak for at least 30 minutes.